vancluever/terraform-provider-acme/docs/guides/dns-providers-azuredns.md

 * AZURE_CLIENT_SECRET = "Client secret"
 * AZURE_TENANT_ID = "Tenant ID"

-This authentication method can be specificaly used by setting the `AZURE_AUTH_METHOD` environment variable to `env`.
+This authentication method can be specifically used by setting the `AZURE_AUTH_METHOD` environment variable to `env`.

 #### Client certificate